Are people really booking retreats for yoga, food, and beautiful locations?

 They Are Not Searching for Rest.
 They Are Searching for Relief.

-Most people say they want to relax.
+Most people say they want to relax, but relaxation is the surface language.

 Underneath that is something more precise: